Charlie Chaplin Filmography Continued

 attic apartment is a representation of the garret Chaplin had

-a recreation of the ones he knew as a boy.
+is a recreation of the ones he knew as a

 Five